radioactive17/Mugiwara/README.md

 ### 2: Customer/Banking User Interface

- Markup : * Bullet list
+* Bullet list
 * Bullet list item 2

     * Account Request and Management: Users can request a new checking or savings account if they do not already have an account.
 Once an account is created, additional options become available in the navigation menu.